FACTBOX-Global sports events hit by coronavirus pandemic

 * U.S. Soccer’s Open Cup Committee has suspended its 2020 Lamar Hunt U.S. Open Cup.

 * All soccer in the Netherlands was suspended until the end of March.
-The national team cancelled their Euros warm-up matches against U.S. (March 26) and Spain (March 29).
+The national team cancelled their Euros warm-up matches against the United States (March 26) and Spain (March 29).

 * FIFA and the Asian Football Confederation have agreed to postpone Asian World Cup qualifying matches in March and June.